-St Thomas' Church of England Junior and Infant School will work with partners in the safeguarding partnership to ensure positive outcomes for children and young people.
+St Thomas' School will work with partners in the safeguarding partnership to ensure positive outcomes for children and young people.

 We recognise that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation stressful and upsetting.